andymckay/blog/_posts/2017-08-11-next-chapter.md

 Over the next two releases, this limit will occur on Firefox Beta and then finally Firefox release 57, which goes to the public in November.

 It represents a huge amount of work from the last two years by a dedicated team at Mozilla.
-It's not been an easy journey, we know it's a controversial decision that upset people.
+Its not been an easy journey, we know it's a controversial decision that upset people.
 Some of those people have voiced their opposition again and again in mailing lists, email and other channels.
+We know some add-ons won't or can't be ported and people will lose functionality.

 Since WebExtensions started we've: